Quantum fluctuation of stress tensor in a higher-derivative scalar field theory around a cosmic string: Numerical calculations of the quantum stress tensor around a conical defect

 We examine the vacuum expectation values of the stress tensor in a conical space.
 A conical space, or a space with a conical singularity at the coordinate origin, is described by the metric

 where $\nu$ is a constant greater than unity.
 This metric is equivalent to

-where the range of $\tilde{\theta}$ is $0<\tilde{\theta}\le 2\pi/\nu$.
+where the range of $\tilde{\theta}$ is $0<\tilde{\theta}\le 2\pi/\nu$ ($\nu\ge 1$).
 This metric adequately describes a locally flat Euclidean space except for the coordinate origin if $\nu\ne 1$.
-A Lorentzian spacetime with a deficit angle is often employed as a model space around a mathematically idealized straight cosmic string \cite{Vilenkin,VS}.
-To obtain the quantum quantities in the spacetime, we have only to employ the spacetime with the Euclidean signature.
+A Lorentzian space-time with a deficit angle is often employed as a model space around a mathematically idealized straight cosmic string \cite{Vilenkin,VS}.
+To obtain the quantum quantities in the space-time, we have only to employ the space-time with the Euclidean signature.

 The explicit form of the standard Green's function $\Delta_k(x,x')$ in a conical space has already been known \cite{CKV,Moreira,SH,KKSW1,KKSW0}.
 To emphasize the difference from the flat space without the singularity, it is natural to define $\bar{\Delta}_k(x,x')\equiv\Delta_k(x,x')-\Delta_k(x,x')|_{\nu=1}$.
 Then, we find \cite{KKSW1,KKSW0}